Last Updated on February 10, 2023 by Tabraiz

 An index is a compilation of stocks listed on a formal stock exchange.
 It helps to track a particular market or sector.
 You can check the sector and sub-sector weightage of the stocks in the various BSE and NSE indexes.
 Investors can get information about the price movements of financial assets.
 Overall, stock market indexes capture the overall behavior of the markets.
 The most prominent and broad market indexes in India are the Sensex and the Nifty.
 Sensex provides data on the BSE and Nifty on the NSE.

 The Securities and Exchange Board of India (SEBI) regulates trading activities in the Indian stock markets.
 The SEBI ensures a fair market by implementing various rules and regulations and keeps them reforming in the interest of investors’ safety.
 It has administrative control over stock exchanges in India.

 The normal trading session in the Indian stock market starts at 9:15 am and closes at 3:30 pm.
 A trader order placed during this duration follows a bilateral order-matching system based on demand and supply forces.

 The settlement cycle follows the T+2 format, in general.
 In simple terms, a trade takes just two days to complete the trade cycle, from placing an order to executing and matching the order to the final settlement.

 How to Invest in the Stock Market

 The Indian stock market gives participants trading opportunities to make quick profits with small price changes.
 Investors with a long-term horizon can gain significantly from capital appreciation.
 Experts suggest investors have a 3-5 year investment commitment in equities to gain maximum from the stock market.
-Thus, open your Demat account with a SEBI-registered discount broker and invest online.
+Thus, open your Demat account with a SEBI-registered discount invest online.